Skip to main content

 Alaska CAM Context

-Alaska has no state income tax and no state sales tax, making municipal property taxes and local sales taxes the primary government revenue source.
+Alaska has no state income tax and no state sales tax.
+Municipalities rely on property taxes and local sales taxes for revenue.
 Anchorage is the dominant commercial market.
-Extreme weather conditions drive higher-than-average maintenance and utility costs in CAM.
+Extreme weather drives higher maintenance and utility costs in CAM.

 Validate Your Alaska Reconciliations